-Public transport such as the metro, tram and FGC (regional trains) are the quickest, simplest and most convenient way of getting around Barcelona.
+Public transport such as the metro, tram and FGC (regional trains) are the quickest and most convenient way of getting around Barcelona.
 Different ticket types and travel cards can be bought at subway stations.
-Don't forget to explore by foot as well - Barcelona is full of hidden treasures and tapas down windy pedestrian streets.
+Don't forget to explore by foot as well - Barcelona is full of treasures and tapas tucked away down narrow sidestreets.

 Barcelona is known for its sunny Mediterranean weather, with warm summers and mild winters.
 The summer months of July and August reach up to 30°C/86°F, while in the winter months it gets down to 10°C/50°F. With only 90 days of rain a year, odds are your trip to Barcelona is going to be drenched in sunshine.

 Fine golden sand beaches lapped at by shallow blue waters - the coast up and down from Barcelona is picturesque.
 They're beloved of residents and tourists alike; it's unique to have such great beaches so close to such a great city.
 Barcelona’s coastline stretches for 5 km and offers nine magnificent beaches.

 Visit the Sagrada Familia and be amazed by one of the world's most inspiring buildings.
 Gaudí himself was so the world-renowned Catalan architect was so dedicated to this project that he lived onsite for 16 years and is buried in the crypt below.
 The spiral staircases, seven chapels, stained glass windows and extensive details all speak to his dedication to this project.
 It's scheduled to be completed in 2026 - on the 100th anniversary of his death.